bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 ### Assigning roles to users

-There are three ways to assign roles to users:
+There are two ways to assign roles to users:

 * Invite an individual user account to work on the app, and assign it a certain role: we'll cover that in this guide!
 * [Assign a group of the organization that owns the app a certain role](/team-management/organizations/managing-apps/#assigning-groups-to-apps).